 There are two main types of cholesterol carried by a protein, the Low-density lipoprotein (LDL) and the High-density lipoprotein (HDL).
 Low-density lipoprotein is commonly called the ‘bad cholesterol’.
 Why?
-Low-density lipoprotein is seen to develop and build-up plaques on the walls of your arteries making it narrow and thus increase your chance in having heart disease.
+Low-density lipoprotein is seen to develop and build up plaques on the walls of your arteries making them narrow and thus increase your chance of having heart disease.
 These plaques can also move to the different parts of your body, which can block small vessels and cause serious health problems.
 And this is where HDL comes in.
-High-density lipoprotein, often called the ‘good cholesterol’, picks up LDL away from your artery and brings back to the liver, where it is broken down and process for excretion.
+High-density lipoprotein, often called the ‘good cholesterol’, picks up LDL away from your artery and brings it back to the liver, where it is broken down and process for excretion.

 So how do we keep our LDL and HDL in correct proportion?
 Well, first you have to know your numbers.
-It is recommended that people at the age of 45 years and above to check their lipids profile at least every year or two.
-Being aware of your current cholesterol status will definitely give you a one-step ahead of preventing heart disease.
+It is recommended that people at the age of 45 years and above check their lipids profile at least every year or two.
+Being aware of your current cholesterol status will definitely give you a one step ahead of preventing heart disease.

-Changing your lifestyle will also go a long way in keeping your numbers in safe.
-Yet it is important to see your doctor for routine check-up, as lifestyle changes may not be enough to control your blood cholesterol and keep you HDL and LDL in right proportion.
+Changing your lifestyle will also go a long way in keeping your numbers safe.
+Yet it is important to see your doctor for a routine check-up, as lifestyle changes may not be enough to control your blood cholesterol and keep your HDL and LDL in the right proportion.

 Here are some of the ways to lower your cholesterol: